Project: Automated ZFS replication via encrypted removable media

 Key rotation can be automated through maintenance scripts.
 New keys deployed during normal replication cycles without requiring emergency site visits.

-Usage: sneakernet [OPTIONS] Options: -n, --dryrun Run in dry-run mode (no writes, shows what would happen) -v, --verbosity Increase verbosity level (repeat for more detail) -V, --version Display version number -h, --help Display this help message Verbosity Levels: 0 = Errors and critical messages only 1 = Standard operations 2 = Detailed operations 3 = Debugging information 4 = Snapshot lists 5 = Full detailed output
+Usage: sneakernet [OPTIONS] Options: -n, --dryrun Run in dry-run mode (no writes, shows what would happen) -v, --verbosity LEVEL Set verbosity level (0-5) -d, --debug LEVEL Debug breakpoint level (integer) -V, --version Display version number -h, --help Display this help message Verbosity Levels: 0 = Errors and critical messages only 1 = Standard operations 2 = Detailed operations 3 = Debugging information 4 = Snapshot lists 5 = Full detailed output

 Examples:

-# Test configuration without making changes sneakernet --dryrun # Run with detailed logging sneakernet -vv # Maximum verbosity for troubleshooting sneakernet -vvvvv
+# Test configuration without making changes sneakernet --dryrun # Run with detailed logging sneakernet -v 2 # Maximum verbosity for troubleshooting sneakernet -v 5

 Maintenance scripts are Perl scripts that execute on the target server after replication completes.